 Bug in Chase Bank online banking causing double transactions, fees

-NEW YORK (AP) — Customers of Chase’s online banking services were seeing double transactions, fees and/or payments in their accounts, with the situation not immediately being resolved as of late morning on Friday.
+NEW YORK (AP) — Customers of Chase’s online banking services were seeing double transactions, fees and/or payments in their accounts, with the situation not immediately being resolved as of early afternoon on Friday.

 “We’re sorry that some customers are seeing duplicate transactions and fees on their checking account,” a Chase spokesperson said.
 “We’re working to resolve the issue and will automatically reverse any duplicates and adjust any related fees.”